 A Guide to AML Investigation Techniques: Tips, Requirements and OSINT

-Illicit actors engaged in money laundering are growing all the more sophisticated, harnessing technological advancements to avoid detection by current AML systems and strategies.
+Effective AML investigations are more important than ever.
+Illicit actors engaged in money laundering activities are growing more sophisticated, harnessing technological advancements to avoid detection by current AML measures.
+The UK’s National Crime Agency now estimates that money laundering costs the UK more than $100 billion every year.

-It is increasingly recognised that financial institutions (FIs) have struggled to keep pace with these innovations, and that a more effective approach to financial crime risk management is required.
-FIs are starting to move beyond technical compliance and ‘box-ticking’ methods toward the proactive detection and prevention of financial crime.
+Investigators in financial institutions (FIs) have struggled to keep pace with these innovations and require a more effective approach to financial crime risk management.
+They are now moving away from technical compliance and ‘box-ticking’ methods, towards the proactive detection and prevention of financial crime.

 In this guide, we will outline why open source intelligence (OSINT) should play a key role in improving the quality of AML intelligence and investigations activities.